 Total assets have declined consistently during the past fiscal years.
-The decrease in value since 2017 is due to funding the Company's exploration and development activities which lower the cash balance and reduce the marketable securities and long-term investments.
-The Company recorded a \$571,200 impairment of the El Escorpion Project in 2018 due to the uncertainty of the permitting status.
+The decrease in value since 2017 is due to funding the Company's exploration and development activities which lowered the cash balance and reduced the marketable securities and long-term investments.
+In 2018, Gunpoint recorded a \$571,200 impairment of the Guatemalan El Escorpion Project due to the uncertainty of the permitting status.